 Are you an unbeliever yet?
 Here’s one more myth.

-Multitasking Myth Three: It’s What You Need to Do to Get Ahead
+Multitasking Myth 3: It’s Needed to Get Ahead

 The pressure to conform in this area of life and leadership is intense.
 Everyone checks their email in meetings, everyone reads their cell phone in line, and everyone (gasp!) texts while they’re driving.
 You should too, right?
 If, that is, you want to look good and get ahead.